Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 If your appeal is denied, you still have options:

-If you believe your provider has engaged in deceptive denial practices, be sure to review our list of home warranty companies to avoid to understand the red flags that signal a bad actor.
+If you believe your provider has engaged in deceptive denial practices, review our list of home warranty companies to avoid to spot the red flags that signal a bad actor.
+For homeowners who paid for repairs out of pocket, our guide to home warranty reimbursement explains how to recover those costs, and our breakdown of repair vs replace decisions covers how providers choose between fixing and replacing your equipment.

 Frequently Asked Questions

-What is the average home warranty claim approval rate?
+What is the average home warranty claim approval rate in 2026?

 Which home warranty company approves the most claims?